VatsalBhuva11/hoax-call-temporal-analysis/README.md

 -   Determine whether fraud messages exhibit small-world properties,
 -   Highlight differences in message complexity and connectivity.

+### Message Classification using Machine Learning

+Using SentenceBERT embeddings and logistic regression, we built a classifier to automatically differentiate between fraudulent and normal messages:

+-   **Sentence embeddings**: Messages are converted to vector representations using the all-MiniLM-L6-v2 model
+-   **Balanced logistic regression**: Addresses class imbalance in the dataset
+-   **Performance metrics**: Classification report with precision, recall, and F1-score
+-   **Visualization**: Confusion matrix to understand model errors
+-   **Feature analysis**: Word importance scores to identify key fraud indicators

+This classification system enables automated filtering and analysis of incoming messages based on their similarity to known fraud patterns.

+### Embedding Analysis for Pattern Recognition

+We implemented advanced embedding techniques to understand the semantic patterns within messages:

+-   **SentenceBERT embeddings**: To capture the overall meaning of messages
+-   **Word2Vec embeddings**: To analyze word-level relationships and context
+-   **Dimensionality reduction**: Using UMAP to visualize high-dimensional embeddings in 2D space
+-   **Clustering**: K-means clustering to identify message groups with similar semantic content
+-   **Word usage analysis**: Visualization of words by their dominant usage (fraud vs. normal)

+These embedding techniques help reveal subtle linguistic patterns that distinguish fraudulent from normal messages and show how fraud techniques evolve over time.

 ### Centrality Measures and Statistical Metrics

 Key network statistics were computed to evaluate the role and influence of individual words.
 Metrics included: